sikuli/sikuli/docs/source/location.rst

 	.. py:method:: getX()
 			getY()
-			setX(value)
-			setY(value)

-		Get or set the x or y value of a location object
+		Get the x or y value of a location object

 		It is possible to get the values directly by ``location.x`` or ``location.y``.
 		It is also possible to set these values directly by ``location.x = value``